Life in Durham

 Cameron Indoor Stadium - "one of the ten Great Places to Get Pumped for NCAA Action."

 Duke University Hospital ranked 10th in major teaching hospitals for national benchmarks and 11th on the 100 Top Hospitals: Everest Award for National Benchmarks Winners

 - Fuqua Campus Life

 Where old meets innovation and nature meets man—you're at the center of it all.
 The Duke campus rests within the serenity of the Duke Forest, a living ecological laboratory and refuge for a variety of plant and animal species, and Fuqua is located in the heart of Duke's West Campus.

 Life on this beautiful campus is unique.
 Brimming with a diverse culture that includes students, faculty, staff, and their families, there is a strong sense of camaraderie here.
 From the time you set foot on campus, you will be embraced as part of "Team Fuqua."

 There are more than 400 university student groups in addition to the MMS-specific clubs, and you're just a five-minute walk to the legendary Cameron Indoor Stadium—hallowed ground for Duke basketball fans.

 Our community values collaboration and rallies behind your success.
 Our culture was built on the idea that people can accomplish more together than alone.
 It's what makes us one of the finest business schools in the world, and what will make you one of the best in your career.

 - Housing in Durham

-On-campus housing is being reserved for MMS: DKU students and is strongly recommended.
+On-campus housing is reserved for students and is strongly recommended.
 If on-campus housing is no longer available, then the Duke Community Housing Office can provide assistance.
 Contact the Community Housing Office.